ycl-the-lyc/ubc-study-notes/math-220/math-220.typ

 === Equivalence Relation
 #definition(title: [Equivalence Relation])[
-  Let $R$ be a relation on $A$, then $R$ is an equivalence relation when it is reflexive, symmetric and transitive.
+  Let $R$ be a relation on $A$, then $R$ is an equivalence relation when it is reflexive, symmetric and transitive, with the three properties ordered by strictness.
 ]

+When proving an equivalence relation, we must prove all three spacial properties.

+The smallest possible equivalence relation whould be $R: a = b$.
+We first prove that it is reflexive, than show that it satisfies the other two.
+Since every other possible equivalence relation must contain such relation, it is the smallest.

 #example[
   Prove that $R$ on $ZZ$ defined by $a R b$ if $7a^2 equiv 2b^2 modulo(5)$ is an equivalent relation.